jonzxz/portfolio/src/components/jobExperience/JobExperience.md

 -	Redesigning of AWS `Security Groups` using `Terraform` modules to introduce security segregation of outbound connectivity

--	Executing estate-wide deployments in for over 80 servers in UAT and Production environments
+-	Executing estate-wide deployments for over 80 EC2 servers in UAT and Production environments

 -	Security and compliance fixes for AWS resources based on AWS `Security Hub` and internal compliance directives

 -	Created AWS `Session Manager` (SSM) automation for refreshing AWS `Simple Email Service` (SES) SMTP credentials for servers utilizing Postfix relay design

--	Designed and implemented weekly scheduled pipeline to build custom `EC2 AMIs` for applications using Gitlab CI and `Hashicorp Packer`
+-	Designed and implemented weekly scheduled pipeline to build custom `EC2 AMIs` for applications using GitLab CI and `Hashicorp Packer`

 -	Developed automation in `Lambda` to identify and update AWS `Auto Scaling Groups` with updated `AMIs` built by scheduled pipelines